iwh-halle/FinancialDataAnalytics/README.md

 ### Deadlines

-* Homework assignments have to be commited before the subsequent lecture
+* Homework assignments have to be committed before the subsequent lecture
 * Case submission deadlines will be announced with the case description

 The deadlines for all deliverables are tracked through their commit timestamp.
 As such, it does not matter at what point in time during the lecture you register your GitHub repository (see previous section).
 Should you be interested in the timestamp for a specific commit, try this: